-The scope of a type imported by a single-type-import declaration (§7.5.1) or a type-import-on-demand declaration (§7.5.2) is all the class and interface type declarations (§7.6) in the compilation unit in which the import declaration appears, as well as any annotations on the module declaration or package declaration of the compilation unit.
+The scope of a type imported by a single-type-import declaration ( $\S7.5.1$ ) or a type-import-on-demand declaration ( $\S7.5.2$ ) is the module declaration ( $\S7.7$ ) and all the class and interface type declarations (§7.6) of the compilation unit in which the import declaration appears, as well as any annotations on the module declaration or package declaration of the compilation unit.

-The scope of a member imported by a single-static-import declaration (§7.5.3) or a static-import-on-demand declaration (§7.5.4) is all the class and interface type declarations in the compilation unit in which the import declaration appears, as well as any annotations on the module declaration or package declaration of the compilation unit.
+The scope of a member imported by a single-static-import declaration (§7.5.3) or a static-import-on-demand declaration (§7.5.4) is the module declaration and all the class and interface type declarations of the compilation unit in which the import declaration appears, as well as any annotations on the module declaration or package declaration of the compilation unit.